Target Home Decorator - A Mobile App MVP

 Research - Persona - Ideate - Design - Test - Iterate - Test

-The goal with our research was to define the user and uncover pain points.
-Our research included:
+The goal with my research was to define the user and uncover pain points.
+Research included:

 - An online survey that had over 90 respondents